moonstream-to/docs/docs/engine/mechanics/garden-of-forking-paths.md

-You can use the [`enginecli` command-line tool](https://github.com/bugout-dev/engine) to deploy and interact with Garden of Forking Paths contracts.
+You can use the [`enginecli` command-line tool](https://github.com/bugout-dev/engine) to deploy and interact with GOFP contracts.

-### Deploying a Garden of Forking Paths contract
+### Deploying a GOFP contract

 ```bash
 enginecli core gofp-gogogo \